Prayer for Israel and Palestine at this time Click here for more details

 • Discussion

-Guidance notes for Bishop Philip's Lent course
+Transcripts and guidance notes for Bishop Philip's Lent course ...

-Video introduction to Bishop Philip's Lent course
+Bishop Philip's Lent course on our fruitful app

 Bishop Philip's Easter message